Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 <span style="display:block">

 - `WidthSpecification` and `HeightSpecification` - set the size of the view.
-- `RelativeLayout.SetLeftRelativeOffset(blueView, 1.0f)` - view's left is on the parent's left.
+- `RelativeLayout.SetLeftRelativeOffset(blueView, 1.0f)` - view's left is on the parent's right.
 - `RelativeLayout.SetRightRelativeOffset(blueView, 1.0f)` - view's right is on the parent's right.
 - `RelativeLayout.SetTopRelativeOffset(blueView, 0.0f)` - view's top is on the parent's top.
 - `RelativeLayout.SetBottomRelativeOffset(blueView, 0.0f)` - view's bottom is on the parent's top.